GDavij/open-ecommerce/docs/core-api/modules/human-resources/human-resouces-use-cases.md

 #### Objective

 This use case has the objective to receive a contract id and if valid it must return the found contract

 #### Payload

+TODO: Create Request and Response

+#### Integration Events

+No Integration Events

+---

+### Add Work Hour to contract contribution year

+#### Objective

+This use case has the objective to receive a contract id and work hour data (day, start, end) and if valid it must append this new work hour registration to the collaboration year of a contract

+#### Payload

+TODO: Create Request and Response

+#### Integration Events

+No Integration Events

+---

+### Remove Work Hour from contract Contribution Year

+#### Objective

+This use case has the objective that if a mistake occurs a HR collaborator or Admin can sent the Id of the work hour where is wrong and if valid(Exists) it must remove from the Contract Contribution Years

+#### Payload